thomassuedbroecker/MobileFirstPushV8OnNodeJS/README.md

 ## Understanding and Overview

 This sequence diagram shows the sequence of the **NodeJS Push Module** usage.

+The user can insert the message he want to send as Push on the website.
+Inside the Node JS Server the function `app.post('/sendPush', function(req, res)` calls the callback function `pushMFP.sendPush( mfpAppName,mfpServerHostName,mfpServerHostHTTPPort,mfpScopeUser,mfpScopePW,message,function(result)` of the **Node JS Push Module**.
+Inside the **node js module** the **MobileFirstFoundation REST API** is used.
+First to get the access token to do the push to the MobileFirstFoundation Server.
+If the a valid token is received, the push will be executed.
+The MobileFirstFoundation Server will check the token and scope, then the server send the push to the registered push provider like Apple.
+Apple sends the Push to the MobileApp.

 ![Services in Bluemix](Documentation/pushModuleSequence-2016-09-26_17-05-54.jpg)

 This is the sample **Node JS app UI** you can use to test the **Node JS "push module"**.